siegfried/utuntap/README.md

 [![Crates.io](https://img.shields.io/crates/v/utuntap)](https://crates.io/crates/utuntap)

-This library aims to provide unified APIs to open Tun/Tap devices on different OSes.
+This library aims to provide robust, well-tested, unified APIs to open Tun/Tap devices on different OSes.
 It is runtime-agnostic so that you can create your cross-platform wrappers for [Tokio](https://tokio.rs), [async-std](https://github.com/async-rs/async-std) and so on.

 ## Usage